 - Anudit Verma

 Now let us get back to the focal point.
 Without further ado, I shall let you read the rest of the blog.

 I would simply put this as verbatim from Google’s site, ‘‘Developer Student Clubs are university-based community groups for students interested in Google developer technologies.
 Students from all undergraduate or graduate programs with an interest in growing as a developer are welcome.
 By joining a DSC, students grow their knowledge in a peer-to-peer learning environment and build solutions for local businesses and their community.’’

-Here is a short video presentation by Erica Hanson who is a Global Program Lead for Google Developer Students Clubs worldwide explaining what the program is about.
+Here is a short video presentation by Google Developers’ YouTube Channel explaining what Developer Student Clubs (DSC) program is about.

 1. How It All Started?

-On 10th June 2020 (coincidently it was my Mom’s birthday), I received an invitation from Google Cloud Platform (GCP) Team to apply for Google DSC Program.
+On 10th June 2020, I received an invitation from Google Cloud Platform (GCP) Team to apply for Google DSC Program.
 But I wondered why I got the invite?
 Then I realized that oh!
 I had been mentoring participants from top North American hackathons in the Spring of 2020.
 I was helping student participants to deploy their software apps to utilize Google’s Cloud Computing Services on GCP.
 So this might be a way of Google’s Cloud Team recognizing me as an active GCP enthusiast and hence sending me an invite.